-That’s a question we hear almost daily, for good reason.
+That’s a question we hear at Brightly almost daily, for good reason.
 It’s not just startups that are concerned with this question, it’s also enterprise level and midmarket businesses.
 No matter which industry you’re in, you can now expect your organization to thrive or die based on the success of your digital strategy.
 It doesn’t matter how great the service or product, half the battle is in how frictionless the delivery to your customers.
 Most people know this to be true yet they don’t take the time to actually understand the problem.

 People are often so concerned with getting their applications out in the real world right away that they want to roll up their sleeves and get the dirty work done in an instant.
 But that’s just not how equations are solved.
 The better, smarter, and more affordable route is to study the problem (solving for the thing you’re trying to build), leaning into the entire development process (including the inactive parts where you’re stuck in a room answering lots of questions), and eventually getting a great product for your budget and your effort.

 Bottom line: If two organizations are pursuing the same software goal, the better researched company is going to have better software.
 Period.